iden3/go-rapidsnark/README.md

 ## Build using pre-built vendored libraries.

+For few architectures, you can use pre-built vendored libraries.
+And just use this module without any externally built dependencies.

+Supported architectures are:
+* MacOS x86_64
+* MacOS Apple Silicon M1

 ## Build using custom libraries.

 You need `gmp` and `rapidsnark` libraries available on build host.